 A. REPLACEMENT PROPERTY:

 ASSESSOR'S PARCEL NUMBER

 PROPERTY ADDRESS CITY

 DATE OF PURCHASE PRICE RECORDER'S DOCUMENT NUMBER

 DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION

 B. ORIGINAL (FORMER) PROPERTY:

-ASSESSOR'S PARCEL NUMBER PROPERTY ADDRESS DATE OF DISASTER CITY
+ASSESSOR'S PARCEL NUMBER DATE OF DISASTER

+PROPERTY ADDRESS CITY

-NOTE: You must attach a copy of the original property's latest tax bill and disaster. any supp le mental tax bill(s) issued before the date of the
+NOTE: You must attach a copy of the original property's latest tax bill and any supple disaster. emental tax bill(s) issued before the date of the

-Was there any new construction to the original property between the date of t If Yes , please explain: hose tax bill(s) and the date of disaster?
-Yes No
+Was there any new construction to the original property between the date of those tax b If Yes , please explain: ill(s) and the date of disaster?

-- /

 C. CLAIMANT INFORMATION

 NAME OF CLAIMANT

-I certify (or declare) under penalty of perjury under the laws of the Sta te of California that the foregoing, and all information

-hereon, is true, correct, and complete to the best of my knowledge an
+I certify (or declare) under penalty of perjury under the laws of the State of Calif. hereon, is true, correct, and complete to the best of my knowledge and belief. fornia that the foregoing, and all information

 SIGNATURE OF CLAIMANT DATE

 MAILING ADDRESS DAYTIME PHONE NUMBER

+()

 CITY, STATE, ZIP EMAIL ADDRESS